rgwood/Project-Santa-Cruz-Private-Preview/Sample-Scripts-and-Notebooks/Official/Machine Learning Notebooks/readme.md

     ![compute_running](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/Sample-Scripts-and-Notebooks/Official/Machine%20Learning%20Notebooks/article_images/compute_running.png)

-1. Once the compute is created, select Jupyter AML Kernel 3.6 from the drop down list.
+1. Once the compute running, select the **Python 3.6 - AzureML** kernel from the drop-down menu next to the **+** icon.

+## Working with the notebook

-1. Now you are ready to get started with transfer learning using pre-trained tensor flow models (MobileNetSSDV2/MobileNetSSDV2Lite on AzureML.
-This notebook includes python based AzureML development code.
+1. Now you are ready to get started with transfer learning using pre-trained TensorFlow models (MobileNetSSDV2/MobileNetSSDV2Lite) on AzureML.
+This notebook includes python-based AzureML development code.
-1. This notebook does transfer learning using custom dataset to detect dog.
-The trained model can then be deployed to Azure eye devkit using module twin update method.
+1. This notebook does transfer learning using a custom dataset to detect dogs.
+The trained model can then be deployed to the Project Santa Cruz devkit using the module twin update method.
-1. The dataset was labelled using Opensource VoTT 2 https://github.com/microsoft/VoTT labeling tool to create and label bounding boxes and export in PASCAL VOC format.
+1. The dataset was labelled using the opensource [VoTT 2](https://github.com/microsoft/VoTT) labeling tool to create and label bounding boxes and export in PASCAL VOC format.
-1. Make sure to run each cell individually as some of cells will require input parameters before executing the script.
+1. Make sure to run each cell of the notebook individually as some of cells will require input parameters before executing the script.

 ## Provide feedback

-After completing the advanced tools cloud development experience as well as the [local development experience](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/tree/main/Sample-Scripts-and-Notebooks/Official/MobileNetV2SSDL_TrainingonVSCodeIDE), please provide feedback on your experience via this [questionnaire](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRzoJxrXKT0dEvfQyxsA0h8lUMzE0V0pCTFU4UUVSS0xTRUtNT0hZSEs1Ry4u).
+After completing the advanced tools cloud development experience as well as the [local development experience](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/tree/main/Sample-Scripts-and-Notebooks/Official/MobileNetV2SSDL_TrainingonVSCodeIDE), please provide feedback via this [questionnaire](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRzoJxrXKT0dEvfQyxsA0h8lUMzE0V0pCTFU4UUVSS0xTRUtNT0hZSEs1Ry4u).
 Your feedback will help us continue to fine-tune and improve the advanced tools experience.

 For more information on Project Santa Cruz Quests and to provide feedback on other experiences, please visit the [test scenarios page](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/general/test-scenarios.md).